Spongy Moth

 At Risk

-The spongy moth is a generalist defoliator and can eat the leaves of over 300 species of trees and shrubs.
-The spongy moth generally prefer broad-leaf deciduous trees, but can also defoliate evergreen trees.
-Defoliation usually does not kill trees directly, but the added stress make trees susceptible to other agents that may cause death.
+The spongy moth can eat the leaves of over 300 species of trees and shrubs.
+The spongy moth prefers broad-leaf deciduous trees, but can also defoliate evergreen trees.
+Defoliation usually does not kill trees directly, but the added stress makes trees susceptible to other things that can cause death.
 For example, the two-lined chestnut borer (Agrilus bilineatus) and shoestring root rot (Armillaria spp.) can cause mortality on stressed trees.

-Spongy moth lay their eggs in protected areas, and will lay them on both natural and artificial surfaces.
-Egg masses are the overwintering life stage, and are the life stage that is present for the longest amount of time (approximately 10 months in Minnesota).
-Since the spongy moth likes to hide their egg masses in protected areas and they are around for an extended period of time makes the spongy moth an expert hitchhiker.
+Spongy moth lay their eggs in protected areas on both natural and artificial surfaces.
+Egg masses are the overwintering life stage and are the life stage that is present for the longest amount of time (approximately 10 months in Minnesota).
+Their ability to lay their egg massed in hidden areas makes the spongy moth an expert hitchhiker.
 When visiting a spongy moth quarantined area, be sure that you give all outdoor articles a thorough inspection for egg masses before leaving the area.

 Pest Status

 The spongy moth is regulated federally and in the state of Minnesota.
 Lake and Cook counties are quarantined for spongy moth.
-For more information visit the spongy moth quarantine website.
+For more information visit the USDA’s interactive spongy moth quarantine map.

 Distribution

-Spongy moth was introduced to the United States and Canada in 1869, and has since spread across much of the northeastern U.S. See the history of spongy moth in the U.S. and Minnesota.
+Spongy moth was introduced to the United States and Canada in 1869, and has since spread across much of the northeastern U.S. For more information visit the Slow the Spread website.

 Biology